philipthorell/Simon-Says-Game/README.md

 # Simon-Says-Game
-This is a memory game based on the simon says games
+This is a memory game on the arduino based on the simon says games